vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     ![ec2-instance-list](./images/assess-ec2-instance-list.png)

 4. Notice that the instance has tags reflecting the CloudFormation stack name and stack id.
-These tags are added because of settings in the auto scaling group which propogate (copies) the tags from the auto scaling group to all instances that the auto scaling group creates.
+These tags were added because the auto scaling group propogated (copied) the tags from the auto scaling group to all instances that the auto scaling group creates.

     You have now learned about the tags that you can use to look up AWS resources.
 You will take advantage of this feature when you set up Amazon Inspector later in this phase.